 Get cash back!

-As part of the Sustainability Incentive Grant program, points will be awarded for properties registered as Certified Wildlife Habitats within HOA boundaries for the 2015 Fiscal Year.
-HOAs can get .5 points for each certification, for a maximum of 5 points.
-In addition to earning points for certifying individual properties, HOA’s will be be separated into three categories based upon residential population – small, medium, and large.
-The HOA which registers the highest percent of new Certified Wildlife Habitats in each category will receive an additional point.
+As part of the Sustainability Incentive Grant program, points will be awarded for properties registered as Certified Wildlife Habitats within HOA boundaries for the 2019 Fiscal Year.
+HOAs can get .5 points for each new certification, for a maximum of 5 points.
 Points translate to cash for your neighborhood!

 Have Even More Fun